 Do Democrats running for office for the first time have their act together when it comes to economics?
-Writer Ryan Cooper is skeptical, writing at The Week that “The Democratic Party is flying blind on economics.
+Writer Ryan Cooper is skeptical, writing at The Week that “The Democratic Party is flying blind on economics. via The Democrats are Moving Left, and the Real Work is Just Starting The biggest story no one is talking… Continue reading The Democrats are Moving Left, and the Real Work is Just Starting

 We are now 14 months into united conservative governance.
 Conservatives came into power with a clear plan to rip out Obama’s achievements and overhaul the whole modern state.
 Paul Ryan and Mitch McConnell planned on running everything through reconciliation.
 They also had a President who would sign anything.
-So how is it going?
+So how is it going? via Why… Continue reading Why Are There No Good Conservative Critiques of Trump’s Unified Government?

 Actually, institutions declared systemically important fight against it, hard.
 GE sold off GE Capital, and in the process its chairman said “GE will work closely with [regulators] to take the actions necessary to de-designate GE Capital as a Systemically Important Financial Institution.”
 They wanted out.